thex3family/co-x3-digital-garden/Notes and Articles/5/Article with two References.md

 cover_url: ''
 ---

 This is a test article with two references.
 This is an edit.
+Another edit.

 [[8/Simple Article]]